-I am pleased to present the Ottumwa Police Department's 2015 Annual Report.
+I am pleased to present the Ottumwa Police Department's 2016 Annual Report.
 This report details the activities and accomplishments of the dedicated men and women who serve our community.

-This was a busy year with our officers responding to over 29,000 calls for service, documenting 3,500 incident reports, and arresting 3,400 suspects.
-Additionally, our officers issued 3,057 traffic citations, conducted 102 OWI investigations and responded to 329 traffic accidents.
+This was a busy year with our officers responding to over 28,500 calls for service, documenting 3,700 incident reports, and arresting 3,500 suspects.
+Additionally, our officers issued over 2,700 traffic citations, conducted 105 OWI investigations and responded to 334 traffic accidents.

-Although the numbers listed above remained roughly the same as previous years, we handled them with significantly less personnel due to officer turn over, retirement and serious injury on the job.
-As a result we had several people join the Ottumwa Police Department in 2015.
+Although the numbers listed above remained relatively the same as previous years, we handled them with significantly less personnel due to officer turn over, retirement and serious injury on the job.
+In addition to the seven officers hired in 2015, we hired an additional three officers in 2016.

-Seven new officers joined the department this past year.
-After going through a rigorous hiring process our officers must successfully complete fourteen weeks of training at the Iowa Law Enforcement Academy and fifteen weeks of Patrol Officer Training before being allowed to answer their first call alone as an officer.
-I am confident that Officers Kyle DeRonde, Justin Rice, Scott Adams, Chase Johnson, Jordan Staton, Jeremy Tosh and Joe Johns will serve the department with distinction.
+After going through a rigorous hiring process, our officers must successfully complete fourteen weeks of training at the Iowa Law Enforcement Academy and fifteen weeks of Patrol Officer Training.
+I am confident that Officer Caleb Mitchell, Officer Brett Roberts and Officer Zackary Mikita will serve the department with distinction.